-Engineering design concepts applied to electronic circuits.
+Engineering permission of the instructor and the department design concepts applied to electronic circuits.
 Basic network concepts, computational analysis and design techniques: models of electronic devices; biasing and compensation methods; amplifiers and filters designed by conventional and computer-aided techniques.
 Spring.
+Prerequisite: ESE 372